Harrison25000/CV/README.md

 ## About
 Graduate from the University of Bangor with an upper second class honours degree in Sociology (BA).
 I am a highly focused and determined individual with proven leadership skills and achievements in numerous extra-curricular activities.
-I have recently graduated from Makers Academy bootcamp, where I have developed experienced programming skills in Ruby & Javascript along with using various other frameworks & languages (Python, Ruby on Rails, Rspec, Jasmine, Capybara, Heroku
+I  graduated from Makers Academy bootcamp, where I developed experienced programming skills in Ruby & Javascript along with using various other frameworks & languages (Python, Ruby on Rails, Rspec, Jasmine, Capybara, Heroku).
+I am currently working at Trumin, an events management company, as a full stack developer.
+Learning Java and a range of new technologies(Spring Boot, Amazon Web Servers, Docker) and so on.
+Recently having achieved the certificate for Oracle Java SE Programmer I and now preparing for Programmer II.